A Council for Teachers

 All it will take to make that a reality is a few amendments to the law.
 Together we can make that happen.

-The PPTA has filed a judicial review to have the court review the decisions made by the Teaching Council in relation to the fees increases and the change to annual certification.
+The PPTA won a judicial review to have the court review the decisions made by the Teaching Council in relation to the fees increases and the change to annual certification.

 Sign the petition to ask Chris Hipkins to make the changes we need.
 Sign here!